 A: An access user is someone that is given a pin code or access card so that they can unlock one or multiple doors.
 Access users will have ongoing access unless removed by an administrator.
 Access users access can be further controlled by access schedules in order to limit their access to certain times of the day/week.

 An access guest is more temporary in nature and is primarily given to individuals that only need to access a lock for a limited period of time.
 Examples include a weekend guest, or maintenance worker or temporary employee.
 These codes are given start and end dates and expire.

-Q: What are access schedules?
+Q: What are Access schedules?

 A: You can assign an access schedule to an access user or guest to limit the times of day in which they have access.
 For example, you can create a schedule to grant access on Monday - Friday from 9am-5pm.

-Q: What are lock schedules?
+Q: What are Device Schedules?

 A: Lock schedules affect the locking and unlocking behavior during certain times of the day/week.
 There are two kinds of lock schedules; Auto-lock and Lock Action.
 These two types of schedules can either work individually or in conjunction, dependent upon necessary scenarios.

 - Auto-lock Schedule: Your lock can either automatically lock shortly after a valid code has been entered (auto-lock mode ON), or remain unlocked after a valid code has been entered (auto-lock mode OFF).
 A schedule can be set to switch between Auto-Lock Mode On and OFF at specific times during the day.